ismaelyws/themely-whmcs-hook/README.md

 ## Quick Shortcut

-You can also add a shortcut to Themely within the Quick Shortcuts panel in WHMCS.
-[Follow these instructions](https://github.com/ismaelyws/Themely-WHMCS-Quick-Shortcut).
+You can also add a shortcut to Themely within the Quick Shortcuts panel in WHMCS, [follow these instructions](https://github.com/ismaelyws/Themely-WHMCS-Quick-Shortcut).

 ## Get Help/Support